NCLEX-RN Exam Guide

 - Therapeutic Procedures: NCLEX-RN

-According to National Council of State Boards of Nursing, Inc., "Beliefs about people and nursing underlie the NCLEX-RN Test Plan.
+According to the National Council of State Boards of Nursing, Inc., "Beliefs about people and nursing underlie the NCLEX-RN Test Plan.
 People are finite beings with varying capacities to function in society.
-They are unique individuals who have defined systems of daily living reflecting their values, motives and lifestyles.
+They are unique individuals who have defined systems of daily living reflecting their values, motives, and lifestyles.
 People have the right to make decisions regarding their health care needs and to participate in meeting those needs.
-The profession of nursing makes a unique contribution in helping clients (individual, family or group) achieve an optimal level of health in a variety of settings.
-For the purposes of the NCLEX examination, a client is defined as the individual, family or group which includes significant others and population.
+The profession of nursing makes a unique contribution to helping clients (individual, family, or group) achieve an optimal level of health in a variety of settings.
+For the purposes of the NCLEX examination, a client is defined as the individual, family, or group which includes significant others and the population.

-The RN provides a unique, comprehensive assessment of the health status of the client, applying principles of ethics, client safety, health promotion and the nursing process.
+The RN provides a unique, comprehensive assessment of the health status of the client, applying principles of ethics, client safety, health promotion, and the nursing process.
 The nurse then develops and implements an explicit plan of care.
-The nurse assists clients to promote health, cope with health problems, adapt to and/or recover from the effects of disease or injury, and support the right to a dignified death.
+The nurse assists clients to promote health, coping with health problems, adapting to and/or recovering from the effects of disease or injury, and supporting the right to a dignified death.
 The RN is accountable for abiding by all applicable member board jurisdiction statutes related to nursing practice."

 - 2015 – 157,882 Takers, 84.53% Pass

 - 2012 – 150,226 Takers, 90.34% Pass